conormcafee/mitso-marketing/site/content/howWeWork.md

 slide04title: We don’t do titles
 slide04text: >-
-  No matter where you sit in the boardroom, we treat everyone with the same respect because the best ideas come from the best minds and we love creativity, no matter where it comes from.
+  No matter where you sit in the boardroom, we treat everyone with the same respect because the best ideas come from the best minds and we welcome creativity, no matter where it comes from.
 ---